fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2025/cs424-fall-2025-syllabus.md

 This approach is a deliberate response to the overuse of LLMs.
 LLMs can produce polished but shallow outputs; they cannot demonstrate your unique reasoning, process, and reflective judgement.
 By documenting your process, you will make your learning process visible and tractable, as well as highlight the value of your own perspective.

-> [!NOTE]
-> In short: We are not grading whether you can tick the boxes.
+> 🖋️ In short: We are not grading whether you can tick the boxes.
 We are grading whether you can pose, explore, and reflect on problems as a thoughtful computer scientist.
 Your unique pespective, your reflective judgement, and your dialogue with the data cannot be outsourced to a machine.

 Be mindful that a single day of work does not count as a process.
 If you don't engage with the projects in a consistent and meaningful way throughout the semester, you won’t have a process to document or anything substantial to reflect on.
 Trying to pull everything together at the very end will fall short of what this course is designed to help you achieve. **Think of this course as a marathon, not a sprint—the real value comes from steady engagement, not last-day rushes.**